dfds/dojo/workshops/Kubernetes/katas/1/kata/README.md

 ```

 Just to explain: <br/>
-`.kind: Deployment` - Specifies a need to create an object of kind (type) Deployment. <br/>
+`.kind: Deployment` - Specifies a need for the k8s API controller to create an object of kind (type) Deployment. <br/>

-### 3. Configure API Deployment
+### 3. Configure api-backend Deployment
-Augment the first Deployment object configuration with the following markup to specify the setup for our Web API:
+Augment the first Deployment object configuration with the following markup to specify the setup for our api-backend deployment:

 ```
 metadata:
   name: api-backend
+  labels:
+    app: api
 spec:
   replicas: 2
   selector: